Coarse groups, and the isomorphism problem for oligomorphic groups: Coarse groups

 \section{Coarse groups}

-Recall that for a closed subgroup $G$ of $\S$, the coarse group $\+ M(G)$ is the structure with domain the open cosets in $G$, and a ternary relation symbol $R(A,B,C)$ interpreted as $AB \sub C$.
-In this section we study coarse groups, and in particular isolate some of their important properties by formulating axioms.
-This works towards axiomatising the coarse groups of interesting classes of groups abstractly.
+In this section we study coarse groups, defined in Section~\ref{s:CG} above, and in particular isolate some of their properties by formulating axioms.
+This leads to an abstract axiomatisation of coarse groups of interesting classes of groups.
+We let $M$ always denote a coarse group.
 In our applications we will only consider the case that $M$ is countable.
-We introduce the filter group $\+ F(M)$ as an important step towards recovering closed subgroups of $\S$ from their approximative countable coarse groups.
+We introduce the filter group $\+ F(M)$ as a step towards recovering closed subgroups of $\S$ from their approximative countable coarse groups.